olear/natron-linux/README.md

 BSD
 ===

- - FreeBSD 10
+ - FreeBSD 10+
- - PC-BSD 10
+ - PC-BSD 10+

-Notes
+Notes (TODO updated to reflect changes in SDK2)
 =====

 On some distros Natron requires additional software to function.